SoCXin/doc/docs/arm/stm32/project/cmd_init.rst

     -b, --board

-If you specify board ``ID`` (you can pass multiple ``--board`` options), then *PlatformIO* will automatically generate environment for :ref:`projectconf` and pre-fill these data:
+If you specify board ``ID`` (you can pass multiple ``--board`` options), then *PlatformIO* will automatically generate environment for :ref:`mips` and pre-fill these data:

 * :ref:`projectconf_env_platform`